paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 Let's do it!

-_Note: you have have a look at the end result here: https://github.com/paulintrognon/next-typescript_
+_Note: you can have a look at the end result here: https://github.com/paulintrognon/next-typescript_

+_Note: we will use [yarn](https://yarnpkg.com/) instead of npm throughout this post._

 ## Initiating the project

-_Note: we will use [yarn](https://yarnpkg.com/) instead of npm throughout this post._

 Please first create a new project folder, with the following package.json file: